 Palmer Theological Seminary is proactive about the safety of all campus members and guests.
 The Seminary has developed a series of policies and procedures designed to ensure that precautionary measures are taken to protect students and guests on campus.
 A pamphlet, which provides the information needed to understand and participate in the effort to keep the Seminary campus safe, is available in the Registrar's Office.

-The Koinonia Center, located on the first floor of Palmer Hall, is an informal gathering place for fellowship, study and meals.
-It houses both a lounge area and the Koinonia Kafe, which serves breakfast and lunch foods throughout the week.
-The Koinonia Center also contains vending machines and microwave ovens for student use.
+The cafe located on the main level of ABC building, is an informal gathering place for fellowship, study and meals.
+It provides a varied breakfast and lunch menu throughout the week.
+The cafe also provides a microwave oven for student use.

-Community kitchens are located on the third and fourth floors for dormitory residents who wish to prepare their own meals.
+Community refrigerators and microwaves are located in both the A and E wing for students who wish to bring their own meals.

 Health insurance coverage is required of all students.
 The Seminary group plan for the academic year (August 15 to August 14), is mandatory for each student unless proof is shown of other satisfactory coverage.
 Full details are available at the Business Office.